malakmuayad11/FileMonitoringService/README.md

 3. Open the command prompt in **administrator mode**.
 4. Change the current directory to the **service's file path**.
 5. Use the following command:
-   - for 64-bit systems: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe service'sFilePath.exe
+   - for 64-bit systems: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe FileMonitoringService.exe
-   - for 32-bit systems: C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe service'sFilePath.exe
+   - for 32-bit systems: C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe FileMonitoringService.exe
 ### Start Service:
 1. Open the command prompt in administrator mode.
 2. Use this command: sc start FileMonitoringService